Protect - Protection of Premises (Terrorism) Bill

 Information for organisations which fall under the Protection of Premises (Terrorism) Bill and information for staff and the public on how to make their locations and people safer.

-The Protection of Premises Bill applies to certain activities and events with a size capacity.
-However, the advice and guidance can also be used by all, to protect staff and the public from any major incident, not just terrorism.
-Serious violence or domestic abuse are two such examples.
+The Bill applies to certain activities and events with a size capacity.
+However, the advice and guidance can also be used by all, to protect staff and the public from any major incident, such as serious violence or domestic abuse, not just terrorism.

-There will be a period of time before the legislation commences (it is anticipated that this will be two years ) this should ensure that businesses and organisations can prepare for the duty.
-Links to updates will be provided on this website, free technical guidance and operational advice on protective security can be found on these sites:
+There will be a period of time before the legislation commences (it is anticipated this will be two years) this should ensure that businesses and organisations can prepare for the duty.

 Terrorism is the use of violence, intimidation or cyber-attack to achieve political, religious, or ideological goals.
 It often targets civilians and attempts to spark fear amongst the general population.